Fredogwu2023/InstanHyre-Ltd/README.md

 # InstanHyre-Ltd
-A Recruitment Website build to address shortage of skills
+Aproduct Management product on Recruitment Website build to address shortage of skills